ioPush/ioPush-server/README.md

 ### Sigfox - Arduino/Akeru
 Just configure the Sigfox callback like the following picture.
-The "Custom payload config" is quite helpfull to format data.
+The "Custom payload config" is quite helpful to format data.
 ![alt-tag](https://iobook.net/jirafeau/f.php?h=1aN00QTO&p=1&k=e80f653d99)
 This screenshot is without notifications, but you can add it easily : add a comma at the end of the `"body"` line, then write `"push": "True"`